Vladimir-csp/xdg-terminal-exec/README.md

 [action ID](https://specifications.freedesktop.org/desktop-entry-spec/latest/ar01s11.html),
 delimited by `:` (`entry-id.desktop:action-id`).

-Lines starting with `#` are ignored, dangling whitespaces are trimmed.
+Empty lines and lines starting with `#` are ignored, dangling whitespaces are trimmed.

 Special directives for modifying behavior of implementations may be present in config files.
 Directives that are not listed by this spec and are not understood by a particular implementation should be discarded.

-It is recommended to start directives with a symbol that is not valid for entry ID, i.e. `/`.
+Directives should not contain `.desktop` substring in them.
+And it is recommended to start directives with a symbol that is not valid for entry ID, i.e. `/`.

-Default paths used by utility are resolved into:
+Default paths for configuration and data are resolved into (in order of decreasing priority):

 - config files (in `${XDG_CONFIG_HOME}:${XDG_CONFIG_DIRS}`):
   - `${HOME}/.config/${desktop}-xdg-terminals.list`